Get a DUI Attorney Near Me

 A DUI in Malibu, CA is not a small offense.
 Almost all DUI convictions now result in jail time, and they will always result in losing your driver’s license, even for a first time offender.
 In addition, you face thousands of dollars in fines, mandatory DUI school and a year or more of probation.
 A DUI can even affect your career.
 That’s why you need to take action to fight the charge before it’s too late.

 The best way to do that is to have a Malibu DUI lawyer on your side.
-Your DUI lawyer will help you navigate the legal process, fight to keep your driver’s license, and work to get the prosecution to drop or reduce the charges.
+Your DUI lawyer in Los Angeles will help you navigate the legal process, fight to keep your driver’s license, and work to get the prosecution to drop or reduce the charges.

 The Penalties for DUI in Malibu

-The City of Malibu takes an aggressive stance on DUI.
-There are more than 100 arrests for DUI in Malibu every year, and prosecutors are eager for convictions.
+The more than 100 arrests for DUI in Malibu every year, and prosecutors are eager for convictions.
 This is because DUI cases represent revenue for the courts and local government.
 A single first-time DUI conviction can end up costing you over $15,600.

 Penalties for DUI are determined by California state law.
 They follow a “three strikes” approach where the penalties are bad enough for a first offense, but get worse for a second or third (or subsequent) offense.
 That means the exact penalties you face will depend on your record as well as the circumstances of your arrest.